 Now the next time the specific target user attempts to log into his/her system, Windows will prompt a message – “The user password must be changed before signing in’ forcing them to change the password immediately.

-On clicking ‘OK’ Windows will prompt for both old and new password.
+On clicking ‘OK’ Windows will prompt for both old and new passwords.
 Once the user successfully enters the required fields, Windows will allow them to log into their system with the new password.

 Please note that this method works only for the local user accounts.

-Forcing users to change their password in Windows is very easy.
+Forcing users to change their passwords in Windows is very easy.
 But again, this is a manual procedure and effective only in case of dangers where prompt action is imperative.

-Users must change their password periodically.
-The use of Group Policy Editor with expiration rules work great as these apply to all users and user groups.
-These settings ensure the users account password never gets too old, thereby decreasing the risk and exposure to security threats.
+Users must change their passwords periodically.
+The use of Group Policy Editor with expiration rules works great as these apply to all users and user groups.
+These settings ensure the user’s account password never gets too old, thereby decreasing the risk and exposure to security threats.